peta-pico/nanopub-services/README.md

 defined above.

-(If you need to do any other changes to the configuration found in `docker-compose.yml`, just add it to the file `docker-compose.override.yml`.
+(If you need to do any other changes to the configuration found in `docker-compose.yml`, just add them to the file `docker-compose.override.yml`.
-Directly editing `docker-compose.yml` will lead to problems with updating.)
+Directly editing `docker-compose.yml` can lead to problems when updating.)

 ### Step 4: Start services